Cognitive psychology: Perception

-Perception involves both the physical senses (sight, smell, hearing, taste, touch, and proprioception) as well as the cognitive processes involved in interpreting those senses.
-Essentially, it is how people come to understand the world around them through the interpretation of stimuli.
+Perception involves both the physical senses (sight, smell, hearing, taste, touch, and proprioception) and the cognitive processes involved in interpreting those senses.
+Perception influences how people come to understand the world around them through interpreting sensory stimuli.
 Early psychologists like Edward B. Titchener began to work with perception in their structuralist approach to psychology.
-Structuralism dealt heavily with trying to reduce human thought (or "consciousness", as Titchener would have called it) into its most basic elements by gaining an understanding of how an individual perceives particular stimuli.
+Structuralism focused heavily on reducing human thought (or "consciousness", as Titchener would have called it) to its most basic elements by understanding how an individual perceives particular stimuli.

-Current perspectives on perception within cognitive psychology tend to focus on particular ways in which the human mind interprets stimuli from the senses and how these interpretations affect behavior.
+Current perspectives on perception within cognitive psychology tend to focus on specific ways the human mind interprets sensory stimuli and how these interpretations affect behavior.
 An example of the way in which modern psychologists approach the study of perception is the research being done at the Center for Ecological Study of Perception and Action at the University of Connecticut (CESPA).
 One study at CESPA concerns ways in which individuals perceive their physical environment and how that influences their navigation through that environment.

 Language

-Psychologists have had an interest in the cognitive processes involved with language that dates back to the 1870s, when Carl Wernicke proposed a model for the mental processing of language.
+Psychologists have been interested in the cognitive processes involved in language since the 1870s, when Carl Wernicke proposed a model of language processing.
 Current work on language within the field of cognitive psychology varies widely.
 Cognitive psychologists may study language acquisition, individual components of language formation (like phonemes), how language use is involved in mood, or numerous other related areas.